apache/geode-native/README.md

 ## <a name="overview"></a>Overview

-Native Client is a client implementation for [Apache Geode] (http://geode.apache.org/) that does not require the Java server JARs.
+Native Client is a client implementation for [Apache Geode](http://geode.apache.org/) that does not require the Java server JARs.

 ## <a name="building"></a>Building from Source

-Directions to build Native Client from source can be found in the source distribution in `BUILDING.md`.
+Directions to build Native Client from source can be found in the source distribution in [BUILDING.md](BUILDING.md).

 ## <a name="started"></a>Introduction
-Please refer to the [Native Client documentation] (http://gemfire-native.docs.pivotal.io/native/introduction/native-client-intro.html) for help in getting started with Native Client.
+Please refer to the [Native Client documentation](http://gemfire-native.docs.pivotal.io/gemfire/introduction/native-client-intro.html) for help in getting started with Native Client.

 ## <a name="development"></a>Application Development